 CPGs can’t afford to operate in this way.
 On the other hand, private label companies are working with retailers and they seem to be able to get products that the customers are buying.
 So, we have a few areas in which we’ll be using AI and augmented reality and understanding what customers want to be able to get products that are really interesting to customers.

-Symphony Retail Ai is in the business of transforming retail and we do this by making today’s most prevalent “natural resource” – data – immediately available to the practitioners who need it – now!
+We do this by making today’s most prevalent “natural resource” – data – immediately available to the practitioners who need it – now!
 Consider that many firms are still taking data and sending it off to a team of analysts and then waiting 10 days for a report back.
 But that time, it’s stale and opportunities have been missed.
 But of equal importance to speed, we make it easy to mine data through conversational exchanges that yield immediate insights.
 We enable business users to quickly take these insights and execute on well-informed business actions that serve the customers current needs, not the needs of yesterday.

 We want to enable grocery retailers and CPGs to intelligently compete with and even out-maneuver the Amazons, Walmarts and the still-unknown, future disrupters that will inevitably enter the marketplace.